wait-how/riscv_friendly/README.md

  - `mv`
     - Equivalent to `add dst, src, x0`, used to move values between registers
  - The Zicsr extension depends on `csrrw` writing values correctly in order to test all other extension instructions
- - The Zifencei extension depends on `sw` and `j` to write and execute code in instruction memory
+ - The Zifencei extension depends on `sw` to write to instruction memory

 ### Recommended (Pseudo)instructions
 These instructions are not required to run the test suite, but are helpful if the processor or emulator is still being developed.